 General requirements for cosmetologist license required?

-At least 18 years old; of good moral character; U.S. citizen / legal entry; High school education or equivalent
+At least 18 years old; be of good moral character; U.S. citizen / legal entry; High school education or equivalent.

 What’s the state licensing site for cosmetologist?

 What are some training programs available for cosmetologist?

 How long is a license good for and when do I need to renew?